Sanyo

 Sanyo iDshot IDC-1000Z (2000)

-It is spectacular because of its looks, but also because of its enormous capacity to store still images and video clips.
-It is the only camera ever made that uses the iD Photo Disk which has a capacity of 730mb.
-Olympus, Hitachi and Sanyo jointly developed this extraordinary system.
-It’s a rewritable magneto-optical disc cartridge.
+It is spectacular because of its looks, but also because of its enormous storage capacity for still photos and video clips.
+It is the only camera ever made that uses the iD Photo Disk system which was jointly developed by Olympus, Hitachi and Sanyo.
+It’s based on the rewritable magneto-optical disc cartridge.
 When it was launched in time for this camera, it was marketed as the storage system for the “next-generation digital cameras”.
 Too bad about that.
-By 2002, the failure of any other camera manufacturer including Olympus itself to take up the iD Photo Disk technology caused Sanyo and Hitachi to dump it.
-Flash memory won the battle for affordable camera storage.
+By 2002, the failure of other camera manufacturers including Olympus itself to take up the iD Photo Disk technology caused Sanyo and Hitachi to dump it.
+Flash memory had won the battle for affordable camera storage.

 The result left the iDshot camera concept stranded.
-I couldn’t care less.
-It makes my spectacular complete set
+But I don’t mind – it makes my spectacular complete set extra-precious to me.

-Anyone who talks in hundreds of megabytes these days gets strange looks but of course in the year 2000, images were in the VGA format and they were small.
-One of these discs could store 11,000 images of VGA quality.
+Anyone who talks in hundreds of megabytes these days gets strange looks but of course in the year 2000, photos were in the VGA format and small.
+The disc could store 11,000 images of VGA quality.

-Let’s not forget about the camera itself.
-Because it was developed at the end of the pioneering era of digital photography, the IDC-100Z has some attractive advanced features.
-There is a through-the-lens video viewfinder, audio recording, novel firewire connectivity, a 1.5 megapixel sensor, a beautiful lens and a competitive price tag of US$1,500.
+Let’s not forget about the camera itself, though.
+Because it was developed at the end of the pioneering era of digital photography, the iDC-100Z has some attractive advanced features.
+There is a through-the-lens video viewfinder, audio recording (there’s an included lapel mike), novel firewire connectivity, a 1.5 megapixel sensor, a beautiful lens and a competitive price tag of US$1,500.